|

 Sometimes

-when we cannot get what we want, we pretend that we did not want it at
+when we cannot get what we want, we pretend that we did

 all really.